chris4540/DD2476-project/README.md

 ## Experiement
 1. base line exp: with/without user profiling
-2. compare different weigting of the static vs dynamic profile
+2. compare different weigting of the static vs dynamic profile (plus)

 ## How to use it for the experiment